kdenhartog/Personal-Blog/_posts/2025-09-14-radar-chart-political-spectrum.md

 ![multivariate-spectrum-10-people](/assets/img/radar-chart-post/radar_graph_10_people.png)

 As you can see, it becomes increasingly complex to find common ground as more people are involved in establishing it.
 This complexity may contribute to why social media feels like a cesspool to debate political topics on, unless you find a sub-community that aligns with your views, or in other words, a "safe space".
 With 10 people something like problem one would likely see battle lines drawn where Person 2, 3, 4, and 9 take one side and Person 5, 6, 7, 8 and 10 take the other side and depending on how the conversation goes Person 1 either goes silent and listens and gets pulled in one direction or another or acts as a moderator between the two sides.

+### Impact on Governance

+It's also indicative of the reason representative democracies appear to be struggling in the current era and new forms of governance like [Algocracy](https://en.wikipedia.org/wiki/Government_by_algorithm) and [Futurarchy](https://en.wikipedia.org/wiki/Futarchy) are being explored.
+Even with in a group of two, selecting a representative of that group is difficult because it's unlikely to represent the views of both via a single person.
+When you add the complexity of a representing a populace of 10,000 the representation devolves to a tyranny of the majority.
+This complexity also means within a democracy we can't focus on choosing the best candidate, but rather have to focus on removing those who no longer represent our views well enough.
+However, if there's no trustworthy alternative replacement, we collectively accept what we've got over taking the risk of things getting worse due to the [Doubling Back Aversion](https://pubmed.ncbi.nlm.nih.gov/40343790/) bias.
+It begs the question then of whether single-representation backed by party politics will be replaced with alternative forms of governance now that our methods of disseminating information have changed, but I digress.

 ### Exploring the Solution Space